Home/Vegetables/Samphire

 How long does samphire last?

-Fresh samphire can last up to a week in the refrigerator if stored in a sealed container.
+Fresh samphire can last up to a week in the refrigerator when stored in a sealed container.

 What dishes can I make with samphire?

-Samphire can be used in salads, stir-fries, seafood dishes, or as a side vegetable.
+Samphire can be used in salads, stir-fries, seafood dishes, or as a garnish for soups.

 Is samphire sustainable?